 \section{Related Work}

-Head pose estimation approaches can rely on different input types: RGB images, depth maps, or both.
-In order to discuss related work, we adopt the classification proposed in \cite{meyer2015,fanelli2011}, updated and summarized in three main categories, namely \textit{feature-based}, \textit{appearance-based} and \textit{3D model registration} approaches.\\ \textit{Feature-based} methods need facial (\textit{e.g.} nose, eyes) or pose-dependent features, that should be visible in all poses; these methods fail when features are not detected.
+Head pose estimation approaches can rely on different input types: intensity images, depth maps, or both.
+In order to discuss related work, we adopt the classification proposed in \cite{meyer2015,fanelli2011}, updated and summarized in three main categories, namely \textit{feature-based}, \textit{appearance-based} and \textit{3D model registration} approaches.

+\textit{Feature-based} methods need facial (\textit{e.g.} nose, eyes) or pose-dependent features, that should be visible in all poses: consequently, these methods fail when features are not detected.
 In \cite{malassiotis2005} an accurate nose localization is used for head tracking and pose estimation on depth data.
 Breitenstein \textit{et al.} \cite{breitenstein2008} used geometric features to identify nose candidates to produce the final pose estimation.
-HOG features were extracted from RGB and depth images in \cite{yang2012,saeed2015}, then a Multi Layer Perceptron and a linear SVM were used for feature classification.
+HOG features \cite{dalal2005histograms} were extracted from RGB and depth images in \cite{yang2012,saeed2015}, then a Multi Layer Perceptron and a linear SVM were used for feature classification, respectively.
 Also \cite{vatahska2007,yang2002model,matsumoto2000} needed well visible facial features on RGB input images, and \cite{sun2008} on 3D data. \\